-Apple offers a few ways to pay off your balance by making online payments or a recurring scheduled or one-time payment in the Wallet app on a device.
+There is more than one way to pay off an Apple Card, as well, including making online payments or scheduling recurring or one-time payments in your device’s Wallet app.
 If your device is missing or stolen, you can call an Apple Card specialist to avoid missing a payment.

 Can you transfer a balance from the Apple Card to another credit card?

 While cardholder reports vary on this, the concept of not being able to transfer a balance from your Apple Card to another balance transfer credit card is just plain weird.
 Yet, this is exactly what is happening, and you can read real user experiences in places like the myFICO forum and Reddit.

 From Apple’s standpoint, it appears this is all about what it considers “non-conforming payments.”
 Here’s what Apple has to say about payments it considers to be non-conforming in its cardholder agreement:

 “We may reject any payments that do not comply with our payment instructions set forth in this Agreement or on your Monthly Statement (each a “Non-conforming Payment”) in our discretion.
 If we accept a Non-conforming Payment, crediting your Account for the payment may be delayed and may result in additional interest billed to your Account.”

 Apple goes on to say this: